(Short Press Biography Available Upon Request)

-Having shared the stage with internationally renowned artists including Roberta Flack, MC Lyte, Denyce Graves, Tye Tribbett, J.Cole, Questlove and Black Thought of The Roots, emerging artist Chelsey Green is certainly “environmentally sound” when it comes to today’s popular music scene.
+Having shared the stage with artists including Roberta Flack, MC Lyte, Denyce Graves, Tye Tribbett, J.Cole, Questlove and Black Thought of The Roots, emerging artist Chelsey Green is certainly “environmentally sound” when it comes to today’s popular music scene.

 A native of Houston, Texas, Green was born into a family of jazz and funk musicians and started her performance career as a violinist at age 5.
 Though inundated with music of all genres, she focused on classical music studying both privately and publicly at performing arts schools in the Houston public school system.